dsrichard97/consulting-f9477/content/pages/blog/surround-yourself-with-right-people.md

           Execute the strategy with an ongoing focus on measuring results and refining tactics based on real-time data and statistical analysis
         text: >+
-          *   Develop a robust framework for tracking progress against goals using key performance indicators (KPIs) that are directly linked to the strategic objectives.
+          *   Automating workflows

-          *   Implement automated systems and technologies to continuously collect and analyze performance data.
+          *   Change or modifying existing database deployments

-          *   Adopt an iterative approach to best improve your solution.
+          *   Adopt an iterative approach to best improve your solution by using AI/ML

         image:
           type: ImageBlock